SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 and calls an appropriate superclass initializer to continue the initialization process up the superclass chain.

-:newTerm:`Convenience initializers` are secondary, supporting initializers for a class.
-You can define a convenience initializer to call a designated initializer on the same class with some of the designated initializer's parameters set to default values, or to create an instance of that class for a specific use case or input value type.

 Classes tend to have very few designated initializers, and it is quite common for a class to have only one.
 Designated initializers are “funnel” points through which initialization takes place,